 - Add some spicy heat with a little cayenne pepper, about 1 to 1¼ teaspoons.

-- Use whole milk instead of heavy cream.
-Note that any substitution here, or non-dairy substitute will alter the creaminess and taste of the finished drink.
+- Use whole milk instead of half-and-half.
+It will be slightly less creamy.
+Note that any non-dairy substitute will alter the creaminess and taste of the finished drink.

 Set up a Hot Cocoa Bar

 Set up a hot chocolate bar with any of these add-ins and toppers.